What is the course about?

 - science and progress, often coupled with ethical and religious questions

 These themes are not intended to be exhaustive and are open to a variety of interpretations.
-Issues of war and peace might well include the situation in the Middle East, the problems of Burma, and the conflict in the Sudan.
+Issues of war and peace might well include the situation in the Middle East, or other regions.

 What will I achieve?

 By the end of this course you should be able to...